Welcome to the Dry Bean Breeding and Genetics Lab in the Department of Plant, Soil, and Microbial Sciences at Michigan State University.

 Collaborate with international partners to use research to strengthen dry bean production

-Collaborate with the private and public sectors to increase farm productivity and sustainability in MI and USA
+Collaborate with the private and public sectors to increase farm productivity and sustainability in Michigan and USA

-Generate new useful genetic variation to address critical challenges in bean production in MI
+Generate new useful genetic variation to address critical challenges in bean production in Michigan

 Conduct research in dry bean breeding and genetics and develop and implement novel plant breeding technologies